 For the workplace to function smoothly and productively, systems, processes, and policies must give due consideration to employees’ needs and aspirations while ensuring that everyone is guided by common goals.
-Talent management, conflict resolution, and policy realignment are key functions of organizational psychologists.
-These are also primary concerns for businesses regardless of size, sector and management style.
+To accomplish this, organizational psychologists often engage in talent management, conflict resolution, and policy realignment activities.
+These are also primary concerns for businesses regardless of size, sector, and management style.

-Key Tasks of the Organizational Psychologist
+Key Tasks of Organizational Psychologists

 Where Organizational Psychologists Work

 Likewise, as an organizational psychologist, you may be part of the in-house team or may be hired as a consultant on a per-project basis.
-Additionally, the entire human resources department may be outsourced to specialized professional companies, which means the psychologist may be working directly with the client company but will be considered an employee of the consulting business.
+Additionally, the entire human resources department may be outsourced to specialized professional companies, which means organizational psychologists may be working directly with the client company but will be considered an employee of the consulting business.

 Preparing for a Career in Industrial Psychology

 The field of industrial psychology requires extensive preparation for those who want a lifetime career specializing in this area.
 Your level of education could very well have a significant impact on whether you can find the type of job you want as well.